reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 - `VIDEO_FILE_PATH`

 ### Output
-- Extracted faces saved in the `aligned_faces` folder.
 - Organized faces by detected persons in the `organized_faces` folder.
 - Anomalies detection results as a CSV file in the project directory.